Tokemak/contract-interview/README.md

 Provide an implementation of the `src/interfaces/ISpotPriceOracle.sol` interface for a Curve StableSwap pool (V1):

 - Must work on 2+ coin pools
-- Is not required to work on meta pools
+- Is not required to work on meta, lending, or -ng pools
 - You can assume the requested token, and quote token, are constituents of the pool provided.
 - Please list any assumptions you've made in the contract